andrewkern/pdf2pdf/README.md

 `bash pdf2pdf.sh pdf_filename`

 ##output
-your file will be converted to a pdf with the same name as the original. for convenience the timestamp will also be unmodified from the original
+your file will be converted to a pdf with the same name as the original.